katiefraser/computational-SCM/README.md

 # computational-SCM
-A computational approach to the Stereotype Content Model
+A computational approach to the Stereotype Content Model.

+(TO DO: more info here about SCM and POLAR).

 # Training